Maximum drawdown, recovery, and momentum: Dataset and methodology

-The basic methodology for portfolio construction is building momentum-style (or contrarian) portfolios as given in \cite{Jegadeesh:1993p200}.
-Assets in a market universe are sorted by a given selection rule during an estimation period in ascending order.
-The lengths of an estimation period are 6 months for momentum strategies and 6 weeks for contrarian strategies.
-In this study, most criteria, except for maximum drawdown, are ranked in increasing order of the scoring criteria.
+The basic methodology for portfolio construction is building momentum (or contrarian) style portfolios as given in \cite{Jegadeesh:1993p200}.
+Assets in a market universe are sorted by a given selection rule during an estimation period.
+The length of the estimation period is six months for momentum strategies and six weeks for contrarian strategies.
+In this study, most criteria, except for maximum drawdown, are ranked in the ascending order of the scoring criteria.
 After the assets are sorted, several ranking baskets are formed.
-In the S\&P 500 and the KOSPI 200 universes, the number of the ranking groups is 10.
-Meanwhile, three ranking baskets are used for the SPDR US sector ETFs, because the number of assets in the ETF universe is much smaller than those for the previous two universes.
-The group 1 is for losers with the worst ranking scores, and the highest ranking group is for the best performers in the given selection rule.
-In other words, with the alternative selection rules based on maximum drawdown and recovery, loser groups gather much riskier assets and winner baskets have less riskier assets.
+In the S\&P 500 universe and the KOSPI 200 universe, we have ten ranking groups.
+Meanwhile, three ranking baskets are created for the SPDR U.S. sector ETFs because the number of assets in the ETF universe is much smaller than those of the previous two universes.
+The group one is for losers with the worst ranking scores, and the highest ranking group is for the best performers in the given selection rule.
+In other words, with the alternative selection rules based on maximum drawdown and recovery, loser groups gather much riskier assets and winner baskets consist of less riskier assets.
+This is the reason why maximum drawdown adopts the descending order but the others use the ascending order.
 Each ranking group is constructed as an equally-weighted portfolio with the assets in the group.
 For a monthly momentum (weekly contrarian) strategy, the winner group is on a long (short) position and the loser group is on a short (long) position.
-The size of the long position is exactly same as that of the short position in order to make the entire long-short portfolio dollar-neutral.
-After the holding period of 6 months (weeks), each basket is liquidated.
-The portfolio is regularly constructed at the beginning of every month (week), i.e., it is an overlapping portfolio.
+The size of the long position is exactly same with that of the short position in order to make the entire long-short portfolio be dollar-neutral.
+After the holding period of six months (weeks), each basket is liquidated.
+One-sixth of the portfolio is regularly constructed at the beginning of every month (week), i.e., it is an overlapping portfolio.